 North America dominates the oxy-fuel combustion technology market strongly supported by the stringent government regulations for maintaining the environment air quality.
 Umpteen environment agencies and governmental organizations, such as the Environmental Protection Agency (EPA) and the U.S. Energy Information Administration (EIA), have formulated several regulations regarding the emission of greenhouse gases in the region.
 This has compelled the players to adopt cleaner air solutions for their operations, which is further driving the demand for oxy-fuel combustion technology.
 The below-mentioned info-graph depicts power production through various energy sources in the U.S. for the year 2019.

 As per the data mentioned above, there is a paradigm shift in the demand for energy sources in developed countries.
 However, the current energy capacities are not competent enough to meet the total energy demand, making a large part of the region to depend on conventional power plants.
-Fossil fuels still account for 63% of the U.S. electricity.
+Fossil fuels still account for 63% of U.S. electricity.

 In June 2019, EPA implemented GHG emission regulations for the existing fossil fuel-fired power plants in the Affordable Clean Energy Rule.
 The rule requires the power plants to use advanced technologies to improve efficiency and reduce CO2 emissions, which has further compelled the companies to adopt oxy-fuel combustion technology.